red-hat-academy/git-guide/Part1.md

 `git checkout -b <new branch name>`

-Continue to the next step by checking out a branch called "feat" new instructions will be added to the Instructions directory.
+Continue to the next step by checking out an existing branch called "partTwo" new instructions will be added to the Instructions directory.